robpomeroy/A-Home-for-Mo/content/updates.md

 But more than that, people were telling us, "Be bold", "Aim higher"!
-So this morning, with feelings I can't even begin to describe, I've raised the target, setting it to an amount that removes the need for us to take on massive debt, to make this proejct happen.
+So this morning, with feelings I can't even begin to describe, I've raised the target, setting it to an amount that expands our options significantly, to make this project happen.
 Will we meet that target?
 I have absolutely no idea.
 Yesterday I might have said "Not a chance!"
 Today I am humbled, thankful and ready to wait and see.

 The last 16+ years of our boys' lives have been quite a journey.
-Like many parents of child with special needs, we find this to be a rollercoaster.
+Like many parents of children with special needs, we find this to be a rollercoaster.
-Wiithout doubt, yesterday was one of the highs, beyond our wildest expectations.
+Without doubt, yesterday was one of the highs, beyond our wildest expectations.
 We are grateful to you and we are grateful to God who has sustained us throughout.